chamberlainlondon/chamberlainlondon.github.io/_posts/2024-03-01-build-student-website.md

   -
 ---

-It is easier than ever before to create a personal website today thanks to services like [google sites](https://sites.google.com/new?tgif=d), [squarespace](https://www.squarespace.com/), and [wix](https://www.wix.com/).
-However, these building a site using one of these platforms can feel repetetive and uninspiring, as countless other users are following the same templates to generate their sites.
-Alternatively, if you're interested in creating a more unique site you can tinker with and control more of, I'll teach you how to create a site like [mine](www.londonchamberlain.com) with little coding experience:
+It is easier than ever before to create a personal website thanks to services like [google sites](https://sites.google.com/new?tgif=d), [squarespace](https://www.squarespace.com/), and [wix](https://www.wix.com/).
+However, building a site using one of these platforms can often feel repetetive and uninspiring, as countless other users are following the same templates to generate their sites.

+Alternatively, if you're interested in creating a more unique student site you can tinker with and control more of, I'll teach you how to create a site like [mine](www.londonchamberlain.com) with little coding experience:

 # Why Should I Build a Student Website?